 Your journey starts with a thorough consultation where you’ll discuss your skin goals and health history with your provider.
 They will then recommend the right type of peel for you.
 To prepare, you might follow a special skincare routine for a few weeks, often including a retinoid cream to help with healing.
 It’s also crucial to avoid sun exposure and stop using any harsh exfoliants, waxes, or depilatory creams before your appointment.
 The most important step is to choose a qualified provider with extensive experience in chemical peels to ensure your treatment is both safe and effective.

-During the Treatment: A Step-by-Step Guide
+What Happens During the Peel?
+A Step-by-Step

 When you arrive, your provider will start by thoroughly cleansing your skin and protecting sensitive areas like your eyes and hair.
 For a light peel, the solution is brushed on and left for a few minutes before being neutralized.
 A medium peel is similar but uses a stronger solution, causing your skin to turn a frosty white color as it works.
 Deep peels are more involved and done in segments to carefully manage exposure.
 Throughout the treatment, your provider will monitor your skin closely to ensure you are comfortable and safe.